 d) Your Safety Matters

-If you’re not careful, some ancient wood can have lead paint on its surface and may be harmful.
-Always sand outside; stay out of the house when it’s windy because it can bring particulates inside.
-Wear a mask at all times and sand with a HEPA-filtered sander to collect paint dust.
+If you are not attentive, some old wood can have lead paint on its surface, and a person could be affected by it.
+Always sand outside; do not stay in the house when it's windy because it can whisk the particulates inside.
+Wear a mask all the time and sand using a HEPA-filtered sander to collect dust from the paint.

 Image credits: instructables.com